Refinitiv/refinitiv-ui/documents/src/pages/elements/select.md

 ## Accessibility
 ::a11y-intro::

-`ef-select` is assigned `role="listbox"` and can include properties such as `aria-expanded` and `aria-activedescendant`.
-Select options are assigned `role="option"` and can include properties such as `aria-label` and `aria-selected`.
+`ef-select` is assigned `role="button"` and also attribute `aria-expanded`.
+Select options are assigned `role="option"` and can include attributes such as `aria-label` and `aria-selected`.
 The element’s state programmatically updates to match its visual state.

 ### Notes for developers
 * Select manages the role and aria attributes automatically if you create `ef-select` using `data` property